mutafyan/carquiz/README.md

     ```bash
     flutter pub get
     ```
+4. Generate a flutter project with given source code:
+    ```bash
+    flutter create .
+    ```
-4. Run the app on an emulator or physical device:
+5. Run the app on an emulator or physical device:
    ```bash
    flutter run
     ```